HermannMarx/pokefightreact/README.md

 | [/pokemon](https://poke-death-fight.netlify.app/pokemon)       | Directs the user onto the main page with all the fetched pokemon data and possible user interaction            |
 | [/pokemon/:id](https://poke-death-fight.netlify.app/pokemon/3) | Directs the user to the specificly chosen pokemon and displays the PokemonDetailed component with information. |

+## Back-End

+The back-end part of this project has got its own [GitHub reposetory](https://github.com/vibueno/wbs_group4_pokefight).
+It retrieves its data from a [MongoDB](https://www.mongodb.com/) database by using [mongoose.js](https://mongoosejs.com).
+The back-end app is deployed on [Heroku](https://wbsgroup4pokefight.herokuapp.com/pokemon).

 ## API-Endpoints

-The app uses [Axios](https://www.npmjs.com/package/axios) requests to fetch data from the back-end part which is deployed on [Heroku](https://wbsgroup4pokefight.herokuapp.com/pokemon).
-The endpoints and specificly fetched data are:
+The app uses [Axios](https://www.npmjs.com/package/axios) requests to fetch data from the back-end part.
+Its endpoints and specificly fetched data are:

 | HTTP Method | Endpoint                                                                                                       | Description                                                                                                                  |
 | ----------- | -------------------------------------------------------------------------------------------------------------- | ---------------------------------------------------------------------------------------------------------------------------- |